What Causes That Bad Self-Cleaning Oven Smell?

-- Before wiping down your oven, place a glass dish of water inside, and preheat the oven to 350 degrees Fahrenheit.
+- Before wiping down your oven, place a glass container of water inside and preheat the oven to 180 degrees Celsius.
 Turn the oven off as the steam loosens debris.
 Once cool, wipe the interior of the oven.

-- When baking items right on the rack, line the bottom of the oven with aluminium foil or a silicone oven liner.
+- When baking items on the rack, line the bottom of the oven with aluminum foil or a silicone oven liner.

 - When roasting meats and vegetables with lots of fat, use roasting bags.
 Alternatively, put a cookie sheet on the lower rack to catch drips.

-- If your oven's thermometer or another part is broken or inconsistent, contact your local Mr. Appliance to fix it.
-This way, you can avoid burning food or splattering excessive grease inside your oven.
+- If your oven's thermometer, or any other component, is broken or inconsistent, contact your local Mr. Appliance to fix it.
+This way, you can avoid burning food or excessive grease splatter inside the oven.